 The first Quad Cities Fashion Week will show that splendor comes in all shapes, sizes, and colorations and that it’s more than pores and skin deep.

-The younger ladies who’re leading the cooperative attempt have many desires — empowering the community thru arts and fashion, connecting customers with nearby groups, boosting the self-esteem of fashions a long time 6 to 60, and elevating money for an awesome motive.
+The younger ladies leading the cooperative attempt have many desires — empowering the community through arts and fashion, connecting customers with nearby groups, boosting the self-esteem of styles a long time 6 to 60, and elevating money for an awesome motive.

-The first QCFW fashion show will take location Saturday, April 27, within the conference rooms at Moline’s TaxSlayer Center, preceded with the aid of a Comedy Catwalk Thursday, April 25, at Davenport’s Village Theatre.
+The first QCFW fashion show will take location Saturday, April 27, within the conference rooms at Moline’s TaxSlayer Center, preceded by a Comedy Catwalk Thursday, April 25, at Davenport’s Village Theatre.

-Organizers desire the display becomes an annual event.
+Organizers desire the display to become an annual event.

-Sibomana, who works full time processing claims for a medical insurance enterprise, is amongst 14 local and Chicago-based totally designers whose creations could be featured at the style display.
-She founded Kwazzo DesignZ after mastering to crochet and sew while she becomes 15.
+Sibomana works full-time processing claims for a medical insurance enterprise and is amongst 14 local and Chicago-based designers whose creations could be featured at the style display.
+She founded Kwazzo DesignZ after mastering crochet and sewing when she was 15.

 Kwazzo is an African word meaning “a move-getter,” and the apparel she designs carries the vibrancy of African styles.